Happy Reading✨

 FLASHBACK

 The room buzzed with giggles and chaos.
-My lehenga skirt was halfway on, Prerna bhabhi was fumbling with the drape of my dupatta, and my college friends were already halfway through teasing me like they had rehearsed it all month.
+My lehenga skirt was halfway on, Prerna bhabhi was fumbling with the drape of my dupatta, and my friends were already halfway through teasing me like they had rehearsed it all month.

 "And night?
 Ahem just don't scream too loud.
 Bade ghar ki deewar patli hoti hai," added another, and the room exploded into scandalous laughter.

-I clutched a cushion and threw it at her, my cheeks flaming crimson.
+I clutched a cushion and threw it at her, cheeks flaming crimson.
+"Shut up, Neha!" squealing, half-laughing, half-melting in shyness.

 "Waise bhabhi, did you give her the special tips?" one of them turned to Prerna bhabhi, who raised an eyebrow with her usual sass.